haojiwu/flickr-to-google-photos/README.md

 - Docker: `https://localhost:8443`
 - Render: `https://my-flickr-to-google-photos-XXXX.onrender.com`, which can be found from your Render web service page.

-Script to migrate all photos and albums
+Use script to migrate all photos and albums
 1. Open browser to visit `<API host>/flickr/auth`.
 After authorization flow you will have Flickr credential.
 2. Open browser to visit `<API host>/google/auth`.
 After authorization flow you will have Google credential.
 3. Make sure your environment has python and [PIP](https://pip.pypa.io/en/stable/).